abhi777/Cloud-based-Web-Scraper/README.md

 3. Run the Python Script using terminal or cmd.
 4. Provide inputs to the script and execute it.

+# Updates

+1. A Progress Bar to show the current status of the application.
+2. Improved Performance and Bug fixes.

 # Screenshots